 Have you recently adopted an older dog?
 If so, it is truly a gift for both you and your new furry family member.
-You have granted an additional lease on life to a dog who unfortunately may never have had the chance for comfort, love and well-being again.
-If you're embarking on this new adventure, here are tips on how to care for an older dog:
+You have granted an additional lease on life to a dog who unfortunately may never have had the chance for comfort, love, and well-being again.
+If you're embarking on this new adventure, here are senior dog tips:

 - Take early precautionary measures by becoming informed about the conditions common to senior dogs before your pup reaches this stage.
 Be alert to any symptoms of disease associated with old age and bring them to your vet's attention if or when you notice any signs in your pet promptly.
 If you are in need of finding a vet, check out our guide here on choosing the right vet.

 - For older dogs, it is advisable to make an appointment with your veterinarian every six months for check-ups.
 Also, take measures to establish a close working relationship with your pet’s primary care physician, as this should be someone who you feel comfortable with and can trust.